New Spain: Viceroyalty

 The Viceroyalty was administered by a viceroy residing in Mexico City and appointed by the Spanish monarch, who had administrative oversight of all of these regions, although most matters were handled by the local governmental bodies, which ruled the various regions of the viceroyalty.
 First among these were the audiencias, which were primarily superior tribunals, but which also had administrative and legislative functions.
 Each of these was responsible to the Viceroy of New Spain in administrative matters (though not in judicial ones), but they also answered directly to the Council of the Indies.

 Captaincies general and governorates

 The Captaincy Generals were the second-level administrative divisions and these were relatively autonomous from the viceroyalty.
 The viceroy was captain-general of those provinces that remained directly under his command.
 Santo Domingo (1535); Philippines (1565); Puerto Rico (1580); Cuba (1608); Guatemala (1609); Yucatán (1617); Commandancy General of the Provincias Internas (1776) (analogous to a dependent captaincy general).
 Two governorates, third-level administrative divisions, were established, the Governorate of Spanish Florida (Spanish: La Florida) and the Governorate of Spanish Louisiana (Spanish: Luisiana).

+Cartography

+Spanish officials in New Spain used cartography as a tool to assert political authority.
+Maps served to define territorial claims and impose order on Indigenous communities, as mapmaking became closely tied to imperial governance.
+This shaped how land was conceptualized and controlled across the colony.